 - Author/creator: The individual responsible for crafting the original version of the document, inputting content, arranging formatting, and organizing information to align with the document's objectives and specifications.

 - Document manager: This person oversees the document workflow process.
-They allocate reviews, monitor progress, track deadlines, and ensure adherence to workflow protocols.
+They allocate reviews, monitor progress, track deadlines, and makes sure everyone adheres to workflow protocols.

-- Reviewers: Individuals or teams tasked with assessing the document to ensure accuracy, completeness, and alignment with standards, regulations, or organizational policies.
+- Reviewers: Individuals or teams tasked with assessing the document to make sure it's accurate, complete, and aligned with standards, regulations, or organizational policies.
 Reviewers may offer feedback, propose amendments, or approve the document for subsequent processing stages.

-- Approver(s): Designated individuals or authorities responsible for approving the document before it can be finalized or distributed.
+- Approver(s): These are the designated individuals or authorities responsible for approving the document before it can be finalized or distributed.
 Approvers verify that the document aligns with organizational standards and obtains the requisite authorization for dissemination.

 Typical Steps A Document Will Flow Through